 Aniline dyes on native criollo sheep wool.

 Wevaers: Mendez family workshop

 When I talk about the Nahual pattern I like to illustrate the pattern with the life path of Maria Sabina, a world renowned healer from Huatla de Jimenez that used the sacred mushroom to heal people in her village.
-It took her a life time to reach the status of a healer; when she was a young child her parents died so because she was very poor she and her sister would forage edible wild plants in the forest to feed themselves.
+It took her a life time to reach the status of a healer; when she was a young child her parents died and because she was very poor she and her sister would forage edible wild plants in the forest to feed themselves; that led her to her first encounter with the sacred healing mushrooms.
 Her life pattern lead her to walk the path of the warrior to bring the best of her spirit and flower in the world.
-When she was an accomplished healer she could transition easily from the Nahual perception (spirit world) to the day to day world; in the spirit world she would communicate with her patients to find out the source of their illness and then come back to the tonal world (day to day language world) to administer the healing with the precise amounts of plants and rituals needed for healing.
-Most ancient governors in our culture were Nahuales, healers, seers and great man and woman full if knowledge.
-It was during the colonial times that the word nahual got transgressed into a negative connotations describing evil people that cause damage and illness by transforming into scary animals.
+When she was an accomplished healer she could transition easily from the Nahual perception (spirit world) to the day to day world; in the spirit world she would communicate with her patients to find out the source of their illness (emotional trauma, dark spirit, viral infection...etc) and then come back to the tonal world (day to day language world) to administer healing with the precise amounts of plants and rituals needed for healing.
+Most ancient governors in our culture were Nahuales, healers, seers; people in pursuit of knowledge.
+It was during the colonial times that the word nahual got transgressed into a negative connotations describing evil shape shifters that cause damage and illness by transforming into scary animals.

 The diamond pattern represents the medicine of the snake.
 Snakes are the elders of the planet and hold the ancient knowledge, medicine and power.
 In our language, the word for sister is Bealaā, my snake.